About Salim Virani

 Founder Centric (2012-2015)

 A small startup training company consisting of only 3 experienced startup founders.
 We delivered workshops for Europe’s top-tier universities and startup accelerators.
-Some were Oxford University, Seedcamp, Techstars, UK Tech City, UCL, Imperial University, Microsoft Ventures and Unilever.
+Some were Oxford University, Seedcamp, Techstars, UK Tech City, UCL, Imperial College, Microsoft Ventures and Unilever.

 By 2013, mid-way into the accelerator explosion, we’d designed the education programs for roughly half of Europe’s startup accelerators, and later we became known for producing the books The Mom Test and Mentor Impact.